 Immaculata University’s Master of Science in Nursing (M.S.N.) program is designed to prepare professional nurses as leaders in administration and education in a variety of organizations.
 The competencies acquired through an interdisciplinary and cross-disciplinary model of education prepares the M.S.N. student to practice in a complex and dynamic professional milieu.

-The program of study leading to the Master of Science in Nursing is a 39-credit program, available on Immaculata's campus or at various off-site locations.
+The program of study leading to the Master of Science in Nursing is a 39-credit program, available on Immaculata's campus or at various off-campus locations.
 Students may choose one of two areas of specialization: nursing administration or nursing education.

 The administration track educates practicing nurses who are interested in becoming entry- or middle-level managers in nursing administration or advanced management roles.
 The curriculum prepares the graduate for the ever-changing arena of health care by providing a sound understanding of how organizations run.
 Specific strategies will be identified and discussed so that there will be a smooth transition from staff nurse to nurse manager.
 Completion of this track plus two years of full-time employment in a nursing administrative position enables students to submit their credentials for eligibility to take the American Nurses Credentialing Center (ANCC) Certified Nurse Executive Exam (formally known as the Nursing Administration).